SpeciesFileGroup/taxonworks_doc/docs/about/citing-taxonworks.md

 # Citing TaxonWorks

-_There are many ways to cite TaxonWorks, products derived from the software, and more._
+_There are many ways to cite TaxonWorks, products derived from the software, and more.
+Here we offer general guidelines and some specific examples._

+## General Citation Guidance
+A generalized citation showing what each part needs to contain:

+`<who, "community" or "individuals>`. `<year>`. `<project title, as seen in TW>` curated in TaxonWorks [software]. `<optional maintainer statement>`.
+Accessed on `<date>` from `<url, e.g. https://sfg.taxonworks.org/>`.

+Note optional roles: author(s), editors (maintainer) where best practices include: a)everyone is an author, and b) keep it flat.

+Best practices expect one to include the following when _citing data sources_ (see <a href="https://library.cumc.columbia.edu/insight/citing-data-sources" target="_blank">Citing data sources</a>):
+- author(s),
+- date of pub
+- title of dataset
+- publisher or distributor
+- PID/identifiers
+- version, when appropriate
+- date accessed, when appropriate

 ## Software